antrmarq/handshaker/README.md

 # handshaker - Handshake quick apply bot made using Selenium as the head

-A script that automatically applies to jobs for me.
-Web scrapes the BYU Handshake website when you search for any job and applies to all the jobs with quick apply.
+A script that automatically applies to jobs for me and you!
+Scrapes the BYU Handshake website when you search for any job and applies to all the jobs with quick apply.
+Jobs that are not easy applys are saved and shown in an html file for you to review!

 Written in Python using Selenium.

 ## Installation